Liyuna123/Gesture_Controlled_Robot/index.md

 <!--<iframe width="560" height="315" src="https://www.youtube.com/embed/JsxYq6JUvng?si=LoC-VAoXQ2ImqSWc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>-->

 **Description:**
 For my third milestone, I had the two components work together.
 The first step was to make sure the bluetooth works, which I had done in the previous milestone.
 The rest was primarily in the code, which I have 2 sets of, one for the robot, and one for the controller.
 One of the most importants lines for the controller code are for the accelerometer.
 The code for the accelerometer sets conditions so that if the angle at which the accelerometer is at is greater than a certain value, it is considered going a certain direction depending on which axis.
 It then sends a short message to the robot through bluetooth.
 The code for the robot includes codes that set the speed and commands to set the direction.
 Based on the commands recieved from the HC-05, the robot would go in the direction given from the controller.
-The speed is set and is not changed by the accelerometer.
+The speed, on the other hand, is set and is not changed by the accelerometer.
 After uploading the code, I was able to use the serial monitor to see what data was being recieved.

 **Challenges:**
 The first time I uploaded the code, I faced multiple challenges.
 I firsted changed the code to not include flags, which can be set to 1 and 0.
 This was unnecessary, so I removed it.
 This didn't solve the problem, though, so I decided to debug it using the serial monitor.
 By adding a line that says "Serial.println('xy')," I was able to see what data was going through and which caused the problem.
 I first did this for the controller.
 I set the serial communication rate to 9600 bps, and the commands printed in the serial monitor, showing data from the accelerometer was going through.
 Then, I observed the serial monitor in the code for the robot, and it appeared scrambled and unreadable.
 Therefore, I changed the BT rate, which allows commmuncation with the device, which is the HC-05 in my case.
 I changed it to 38400 because I learned that it is the baud rate of the HC-05.